ABOUT

 My Story . . .

 Way back in 2009, I lived with Bay, a sweet but odd English Bull Terrier.
-Though she didn’t have behavior problems per se (besides over-reacting to deer), I just didn’t feel a real connection with her, and that distressed me.
-She seemed to reside in her own little world, more bonded to Barley, our older Bull Terrier, than to me.
+Though she didn’t have behavior problems per se (besides going berserk seeing deer), I just didn’t feel a real connection with her, and that distressed me.

 In 2016, I got certified as a professional trainer (CPDT) and in 2022 qualified as a behavior consultant (CBCC).

-We all (especially our dogs) experience less stress and more joy by replacing commands and control with calmness, cooperation, and self-control, and by simply giving safe choices and meeting more needs (enrichment).
+We all (especially our dogs) experience less stress and more joy by replacing commands and control with calmness, cooperation, and self-control—and by simply giving safe choices and meeting more needs (enrichment).

 It gives me great pleasure to share up-to-date understanding of dogs and behavior science, plus modern tools and techniques.
-This is how to get good behaviors and a great relationship—what positive training is all about!
+This is how to get more good behaviors and a great relationship—what positive training is all about!

 You’re in safe hands . . .